minuva/dialogmetrics-plugin/README.md

-# Muinuva Plugin: Dialog Properties
+# Minuva Plugin: Dialog Properties

 ## How to develop